A Thousand Suns: Writing and recording

-Recording for the album began in 2008, less than a year after the release of Minutes to Midnight (2007).
+Recording for the album began in 2009, over a year after the release of Minutes to Midnight (2007).
 As with Minutes to Midnight, Shinoda and Rick Rubin produced the album.
 Primary recording sessions for A Thousand Suns took place at NRG Recording Studios in North Hollywood, Los Angeles, California.
 In November 2008, lead singer Chester Bennington said the new record was a concept album; he said it "sound[ed] a little daunting to me, so, I think my confidence level will drop, but when it was presented to us by this friend of ours, we liked the idea.
 It was an inspiring idea, and it was something we could relate a lot of the things we like to write about to."

 In May 2009, Mike Shinoda revealed info on the album in a Billboard magazine story, saying: "I feel like we've been writing a lot.
 I'd say we've got about half the music done, though I shouldn't say halfway because who knows how long the next batch of songs will take.
 But all the material's just kind of coming together, and every week we meet up and assess the situation and for the rest of the week we just go and work on whatever we find exciting."
 He also explained the experimentation that the band would be working with, saying, "It's not going to be Hybrid Theory.
 It's not going to be Minutes to Midnight.
 And if we do it right, it'll have a cutting edge sound that defines itself as an individual record separate from anything else that's out there."